RateMyStocks/ratemystocks/README.md

 1. Tail Heroku Logs in Real-Time: `heroku logs --tail -a <heroku-environment-name>`
 2. Remotely connect to Heroku Postgres database: `heroku pg:psql -a <heroku-environment-name>`
+3. See Heroku config vars: `heroku config -a <heroku-environment-name>`

 # Nx